 - Dishes are gritty or grimy to the touch after they’ve been cleaned.

-How to clean your dishwasher filter
+3 steps to a clean dishwasher filter

-- Many filters are composed of two parts: an upper and lower filter assembly.
+- Many dishwasher filters are composed of two parts: an upper and lower filter assembly.
 Give the upper filter a quarter turn clockwise and take it out.

-- Then gently lift and pull the lower filter forward to remove it.
+- Then, gently lift and pull the lower filter forward to remove it.

 - Return the lower filter to the bottom of the dishwasher tub, placing it properly under the tabs so the upper filter will line up with the round opening in the bottom of the tub.

 - Fit the upper filter into the opening on the top of the lower filter.

 - Turn the filter clockwise until you feel it glide into place.
 If your filter still turns freely, it’s not seated properly.
 Keep turning it clockwise until it locks.

 - Do not run your dishwasher without first making sure the filter is locked.
 Check both the upper and lower filter assemblies.
 A loose filter could damage your dishwasher.